r-vage/ComfyUI_RvTools/Readme/Smart_Language_Model_Loader_Guide.md

 4. Save template → both URL (for sharing) and local path (for your use) are saved

 This means you can share templates with HuggingFace URLs, and users who already have the model downloaded will use their local copy automatically.

+**Template Portability:**

+All bundled templates are designed for cross-system portability:
+- Templates ship with empty `local_path=""` and `mmproj_path=""` fields
+- Paths are automatically populated on first model discovery or download
+- When you save templates after auto-detection, both URLs (for sharing) and local paths (for your use) are preserved
+- Share templates with confidence - recipients without local files auto-download, those with files use local copies
+- **MMProj Flexibility**: MMProj files are detected even if filenames differ from template specification

 **Multi-Node Workflow Pattern:**